osmehlik/nautilus-scripts-metasearcher/README.md

 - show-tags - Shows all tags used by files in selected directory.
 - search-tags - Search for files with tags in selected directory.
 - set-attribute - Sets value of attribute (a key-value pair) for selected file.
-  (Listing attributes and getting value of attribute is not yet implemented.)
+- get-attribute - Gets value of attribute for selected file.

 ## License